Largest US quake in half-century causes Alaska little damage

 ANCHORAGE, Alaska (AP) — The largest earthquake in the United States in the last half century produced a lot of shaking but spared Alaska any major damage in a sparsely populated region, officials said Thursday.

 The magnitude 8.2 earthquake was reported about 10:15 p.m.
 Wednesday, and struck just south of the Alaska Peninsula, nearly 500 miles (804.67 kilometers) southwest of Anchorage.
-The quake was about 29 miles (46 kilometers) below the surface of the North Pacific Ocean, according to the U.S. Geological Survey.
+The quake was about 60 miles (96.56 kilometers) offshore and 29 miles (46 kilometers) below the surface of the North Pacific Ocean, according to the U.S. Geological Survey.

 The Alaska Earthquake Center said on its website that it was the largest quake in the U.S. since a magnitude 8.7 quake in the Aleutians in 1965.
 A year before that, the magnitude 9.2 Good Friday earthquake devastated parts of Anchorage and other Alaska communities.
 That quake and ensuing tsunami killed 131 people from Alaska to California.

-The late Wednesday quake produced a lot of shaking but officials said no major damage was reported after sunrise Thursday.
+The late Wednesday quake produced a lot of shaking.
+But the director of the Alaska Division of Homeland Security and Emergency Management said Thursday no major damage was reported anywhere in the nation’s largest state.

+“You could imagine if that earthquake happened in Anchorage or in Los Angeles the damage that would have occurred and the loss of life and injury and property damage and all of that.
+But so far, so good,” said the director, Bryan Fisher.

+He’s been with the agency for 26 years, and this was the largest quake he’s experienced.

 “We were fortunate, very fortunate,” said Jordan Keeler, the city administrator in Sand Point, a community of about 1,300 people located about 65 miles (104.61 kilometers) southwest of the quake’s epicenter.